dev-gough/sparq/README.md

 Remove phone number sitewide

-Perhaps remove the homeowners/installers in favour of a technology page.
+Remove the homeowners/installers in favour of a technology page.

 For accessories page, dark mode photo, and remove all text other than cable type (t5, ect)